 Hours per week: 10 hours per week & several weekend retreats

-Objectives of position: The Center for Student Formation is looking for a Graduate Advisor to work 10 hours per week for 9 months to serve as the Freshmen League Graduate Advisor.
+Objectives of position: The Center for Student Formation is looking for a Graduate Advisor to work 20 hours per week as the Freshmen League Graduate Assistant.
 This position is a two-year appointment and requires a commitment of two academic years.

 Freshmen League Defined: The Freshmen League is a program designed for freshmen men to help them get engaged at BC.
 Multiple teams made up of 8 freshmen men are formed, with each team led by a pair of junior and senior male leaders called “Captains.”
 Each team meets weekly on campus to discuss issues relevant to first year men, and each team is given a generous budget to go off campus and do programs in and around Boston to build their team dynamic.

 Position responsibilities: The Freshmen League Graduate Assistant will be responsible for a large portion of the overall administration, recruitment, financial management, and supervision of the program.
 Major responsibilities include assistance in the successful execution of 3 retreats, the recruitment and selection of freshmen, junior, and senior men, and day to day correspondence and database management for the program.

 Organizational duties include organizing and designing multiple retreats, follow up programs, and student staff selection processes.
 Database management for the program is required (while a plus, no previous database experience necessary) as well as consistent communication among all constituents of the program.
 Additionally, keeping track of finances associated with the program will be a component of the job.